Ghosn says in Lebanon, having 'escaped injustice'

-TOKYO, Dec 31 (Reuters) - Former Nissan and Renault Chairman Carlos Ghosn, who was barred from leaving Japan whilst awaiting trail on charges of financial misconduct, on Tuesday said he was in Lebanon.
+TOKYO (Reuters) - Former Nissan and Renault Chairman Carlos Ghosn, who was barred from leaving Japan whilst awaiting trial on charges of financial misconduct, on Tuesday said he was in Lebanon.

 “I have not fled justice – I have escaped injustice and political persecution,” Ghosn said in a statement.